rmiravalles/ckaprep/README.md

 ## Contents

 I'm dividing the contents in sections according to the current curriculum outline (version 1.3).
-In each section there are the labs I took from the Linux Foundation course, and  study notes.
+In each section there are the labs I took from the different courses, and some study notes.

 ## Cluster Architecture, Installation and configuration